OHIO’S BIKE LAWS

 When required, a signal of intention to turn or move right or left shall be given continuously during not less than the last one hundred feet traveled by the vehicle or trackless trolley before turning, except that in the case of a person operating a bicycle, the signal shall be made not less than one time but is not required to be continuous.
 A bicycle operator is not required to make a signal if the bicycle is in a designated turn lane, and a signal shall not be given when the operator’s hands are needed for the safe operation of the bicycle. …

 Comment: Never turn or change lanes without first yielding to any traffic that has the right of way, and give a signal if possible.
 However, skip the signal if your hand is needed for control or brakes.
 This is an important addition to the Bike Laws.
 Motorcycles have turn signals – both hands are required for motorcycle operation as they have to deal with the clutch and throttle and brakes.
-Not so for bicycle riders who MAY be able to signal.
-If you find yourself needing both hands, though, the law gives you the option of not taking them off the handlebars.
+Not so for bicycle riders who MAY be able to use hand signals.
+BUT… if you find yourself needing both hands, the law gives you the option of not taking them off the handlebars.

 (1) Left turn, hand and arm extended horizontally;